Trump ready to ease rules on coal-fired power plants

 “We agree with those policymakers who have become increasingly concerned that coal retirements are a threat to grid resilience and national security,” she said.

-Associated Press writers Darlene Superville and Ellen Knickmeyer contributed to this story.
+Associated Press writers Darlene Superville and Ellen Knickmeyer contributed to this report.